sarraceno/nas-access-rules-ad/README.md

 Functionality for both scripts:

-  Invoking any of the scripts with argumenyts:
+  Invoking any of the scripts with arguments:

     -path:         Path to inspect
-	-principal: for permissions, can be group or user from Ad or local
+    -principal:    Principal for permissions, can be group or user from Ad or local
-	-permission: permission to apply, which vary from icacls version for Set-Acl version
+    -permission:   Permission to grant/allow, which vary from icacls version for Set-Acl version
     -townership:   principal to apply as onwership for those cases where SID is not well translated
     -reportfolder: Folder to where simple log files are stored

 That's all, have a nice NAS Sysadmin day.